top of page

 WHO WE ARE

-We are four preeminent women’s leadership organizations, the International Women’s Forums in Florida, Women Executive Leadership Florida, the Florida Chapters of Women Corporate Directors and 50/50 Women on Boards, which have come together to work collaboratively to promote the inclusion of women on corporate boards in Florida and to monitor the status of women on these boards.
-Our research partner is the Sykes College of Business at the University of Tampa and our corporate sponsor is the Knight Foundation.
+Our task force includes members of four preeminent women’s leadership organizations, the International Women’s Forums in Florida, Women Executive Leadership Florida, the Florida Chapters of Women Corporate Directors and 50/50 Women on Boards, which have come together to work collaboratively to promote the inclusion of women on corporate boards in Florida and to monitor the status of women on these boards.

 MISSION

-• To increase the number of women on the boards of the Russell 3000 companies in Florida
+• Increase the number of women on the boards of the Russell 3000 companies in Florida

-• To connect qualified female board candidates to open board opportunities.
+• Connect qualified female board candidates to open board opportunities

 TAKE ACTION